mansoor9743/Fake-News-Detection/code/README.txt

 Note: A simple 'pip3 install xgboost' will install it most of the times.
 If not then please refer the above link.

 License: All the libraries and python code are open-source.

-Acknowledgements:
-I have extensively used the code from the Applied Data Mining SCC-413 labs.
-Other references can be found in the report.